faysalalmahmud/surgical-equipment-recognizer/README.md

 ## 🤝 Contributing

-Contributions are welcome!
+Contributions are welcome\!
 Please feel free to:

 1. Fork the repository
 2. Create a feature branch
 3. Make your improvements
 4. Submit a pull request

 ## 📄 License

-This project is licensed under the Apache License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License - see the [LICENSE](https://www.google.com/search?q=LICENSE) file for details.

 ## 🙏 Acknowledgments